AlibabaCloudDocs/vod/intl.en-US/API Reference/Media upload/UploadMediaByURL.md

 **Note:**

 -   Nested parameters such as Title, Description, and Tags under the UploadMetadata parameter cannot contain emoticons.
 -   If you use the **No Transcoding** template group to upload videos, only the videos in the format of MP4, FLV, MP3, or M3U8 can be played.
-If you want to use the ApsaraVideo Player, the version must be 3.1.0 or later.
+If you want to use ApsaraVideo Player, the version must be 3.1.0 or later.
 -   If the No Transcoding template group is used, only the [FileUploadComplete](~~55630~~) but not the [TranscodeComplete](~~55636~~) event notification is returned after the video is uploaded.
 -   In addition to the FileUploadComplete and TranscodeComplete event notifications, ApsaraVideo VOD sends an [UploadByURLComplete](~~86326~~) event notification after the video is uploaded.
--   If you specify multiple media files at a time, ApsaraVideo VOD sends event notifications separately for each media file.
+-   If you specify multiple media files at a time, ApsaraVideo VOD sends event notifications for each media file after the media file is uploaded.

 ## Response parameters